Exclusive: Mexican reform would allow phone calls as evidence, speed extraditions - draft

 During the past year, Mexicans have watched as cartel gunmen temporarily took over a major city, incidents in which soldiers have been killed after coming under attack from heavily-armed bandits, as well as the gangland ambush in November of nine members of a family that included U.S. citizens.

-Reporting by Diego Ore; Editing by Richard Pullin
+Reporting by Diego Ore; Editing by David Alire Garcia and Richard Pullin